In partnership with DSM

 Bright Minds Challenge For Solar Energy & Energy Storage Breakthrough Enters Final Stage

 Global science-based company DSM believes that science can change the world and offer the solution to the issues our planet currently faces.
-The biggest of these issue is climate change but, if we make the switch to 100 per cent renewable energy quickly enough, we can head off the majority of its negative effects.
+The biggest of this issue is climate change but, if we make the switch to 100 percent renewable energy quickly enough, we can head off the majority of its negative effects.

 Human civilisation is currently dependent on fossil fuels as an energy source.
 Burning fossil fuels such as coal, gas and oil and cutting down forests adds carbon dioxide to the atmosphere.

 Carbon dioxide is a greenhouse gas that absorbs heat and energy, preventing it from escaping from the Earth’s surface into space.
 The more carbon dioxide there is in the atmosphere, the warmer the Earth becomes.

 The solution to this is less reliance on fossil fuels and a new focus on solar energy.
 By harnessing the power of solar energy better and maximising the ability to store renewable energy, carbon can be taken out of the power grid completely.